ElektraInitiative/libelektra/doc/decisions/multiple_file_backends.md

 ## Decision

-Multiple File Backends are not supported as they:
+Multiple File Backends are not supported for now in the case of writing files.
+Read-only fallbacks should not be a problem.

+## Rationale

+Writeable multiple file backends would:

-- make it impossible for admins to modify content of all files
+- make it impossible for admins to modify content of all files using Elektra
 - do not work atomically (a journal would be needed)
-- do not work together with mmap
+- do not work together with mmap (as it only checks one file for cache misses)

-Instead all but the first of the files in `XDG_CONFIG_DIRS` are ignored and unreachable sources yield an error.

-## Rationale

 ## Implications